SoftwareAG/c8y-docs/content/protocol-integration/opcua-bundle/operations.md

 <td>tagType</td>
 <td>string</td>
 <td>no</td>
-<td>Possible tagType values are â€œTAGâ€ and â€œNO_TAGâ€.
-"TAG" appends â€œ_Historicâ€ for both the mapping types and for the measurement mappings.
+<td>Possible tagType values are “TAG” and “NO_TAG”.
+"TAG" appends “_Historic” for both the mapping types and for the measurement mappings.
 Default is "TAG".</td>
 </tr>
 </tbody>
 </table>